 4. Learning Responsibility:

 Caring for a puppy provides numerous opportunities for kids to develop responsibility skills, such as providing food and water, cleaning up after them, and taking them out regularly for walks and playtime.
+They can do research to find out the best ways to take care of their dog, they can find out if broccoli is good for dogs over other types of vegetables and so on.
+The more they learn, the easier it will be to take care of their new friend, and this will teach them all about responsibility as they gather information learning new things.
 By gradually increasing the amount of care that’s needed over time, kids can practice important life skills while teaching their pup valuable lessons too.

 5. Unconditional Love: